-Average time between (in the Graphs module) and first-time retention (in the retention module) are the two ways to measure the time between two actions in Heap.
+Average time between (in the Usage over time chart) and first-time retention (in the retention chart) are the two ways to measure the time between two actions in Heap.
 Though either of these tools will allow you to measure how long it takes for a user to complete an action, it’s important to understand the differences in how time is calculated in these cases, and when to use each method.

 Average Time Between

 Average time between calculates the average time between two events, which are represented as an AB pair.
-This means that each time a user performs event 1, and then event 2 within the level of granularity specified in your graph (1 hr, 24 hr, 7 day, or 30 day period), that sequence of A to B will be included in the average duration of the event.
+This means that each time a user performs event 1, and then event 2 within the level of granularity specified in your usage over time chart (1 hr, 24 hr, 7 day, or 30 day period), that sequence of A to B will be included in the average duration of the event.

 For example, when User A views a product page (also known as PDP), then adds the product to the cart, then repeats the sequence, we will calculate the duration between the first product view and the action of adding it to the cart as one AB sequence, and the second product view and second add to cart action as a second AB pair, respectively.